 I think that PUFAs should be excluded from everyone’s diet.
 Maybe it would help to turn the tide on diabetes, and also stop everyone from blaming an entire macronutrient category (carbs) for the creation of diabetes.
 It doesn’t start with carbs, it just ends with carbs.

-Check out article for more info on the dangers and misconceptions of PUFAs.
+Check out this article for more info on the dangers and misconceptions of PUFAs.

 Hopefully you now understand a little more, why I say that “The Devil is in the PUFA”, because I think that is where he lives.

 If you found this article useful, please click the ‘LIKE’ button below to share on Facebook.
 We also invite you to leave comments, and join the Paleo Diet News discussion!

 Go to www.undergroundnutritionist.com, and download my 30-Day UN-Challenge eBook now……It’s a step-by-step guide to your personal health revolution.

 Barry Cripps is a Paleo-based, Certified Nutrition and Wellness Consultant, who operates out of Bowling Green, Kentucky.